 Can children come to these classes?

 In general, no one under 18 years of age can attend the classes due to lack of childcare, presentation of inappropriate content for children, and liability issues.
 There a several classes being offered where children are invited to attend with their caregiver.
-These classes are clearly marked on the web site and/or in the Pink Booklet.
+These classes are clearly marked on this website and/or in the Pink Book.